 The platform supports either reviewing a set of new files or Creating a Diff from 2 sets of files.
 This is useful for simulating a pull request where only a few changes were made, but the rest of the code should be there for context.

-The system supports multiple changed files, so you must create 2 .zip files.
+The system supports multiple changed files, so you must create two .zip files.
 The first .zip file should be the initial code file.
 The second .zip package should be the changed version.
 The platform will automatically create the diff between the two packages.
-Make sure that the folder path and filenames are the same inside of each zip file.
-That way the patch will look like a set of changed files instead of separate deleted and new files.
+Ensure that the folder path and filenames are the same inside each zip file.
+The patch will look like a set of changed files instead of separate deleted and new files.